In early 2012, I wrote an article about how the health benefits of kombucha can be helpful to rebalancing the microbiota in the gut.

 One of my favorite Kevita kombucha flavors is the Pineapple Peach (the Kevita kombucha pictured above is a different flavor – lavender melon).
 Checking the ingredients, one could easily be misled into thinking that there is little sugar since stevia leaf extract is listed under the ingredients.
 However, if you check the nutrition label, there are 16 grams of sugar in every bottle (8 grams per serving with two servings per bottle).
 Why there is so much sugar is in there is beyond me because close examination of the ingredients doesn’t indicate any added sugar or fruit juice – only pineapple flavor, peach flavor and ginger extract.

-Not only is there a whopping 4 teaspoons of sugar per bottle, 80 milligrams of caffeine is added via green coffee beans (1).
+Not only is there a whopping 4 teaspoons of sugar per bottle, but 80 milligrams of caffeine is also added via green coffee beans (1).
 Yikes!
 That’s nearly as much as a brewed cup of coffee.
 Don’t give this to a child thinking it is a healthier alternative!

 When I found all this out, needless to say, I stopped buying it!
 You see, one of the benefits of drinking plain kombucha is that the caffeine and sugar are fermented away to a large extent.
 What good does it do your health if you add it back in and get the sugar and caffeine hit that you are trying to avoid in the first place?